ooni/ooni.org/content/post/writing-a-modern-cross-platform-desktop-app.md

 ## D) Desiderata

-Below we listfeatures or use cases that we **would like to** support, but they should not be the reason for excluding an approach or technology.
+Below we list features or use cases that we **would like to** support, but they should not be the reason for excluding an approach or technology.

 1.  **Linux** desktop support
 2.  **Command Line Interface (CLI)** support